mohaslimani/taskTracker-reactJS/README.md

 # Task tracker

-This project was created as a duplicate frome TraversyMedia
+This project was created as a duplicate from TraversyMedia

 ## Available Scripts